Online Support Groups for Caregivers Offers Stress and Crises Relief

 Indecision and Lack of Information Prevents Forward Progress and Decision Making

 Indecision is the most common reason that caregivers and care receivers fail to make decisions.
 How many caregivers or care receivers are stalled in making progress because of not knowing what action to take or not feeling confident in having enough information to make a good decision?
 There are many reasons that we hesitate and feel afraid of making decisions.
 By understanding these common reasons, we become more confident and able to advocate for loved ones or ourselves.

 While the Internet can provide too much information, specific support groups targeted to the needs of caregivers and care receivers are of significant value.
-Live on-line support groups with an educational component may be the most effective source of information depending on your individual needs.
-These type of support groups offer information and then have question and answer sessions where members of the group can pose and receive answers to questions in a life setting.
+Live online support groups with an educational component may be the most effective source of information depending on your individual needs.
+These types of support groups offer information and then have question and answer sessions where members of the group can pose and receive answers to questions in a live setting.
 The sessions are then saved for later reference for members of the support group.

 Advocacy Depends on the Strength of Your Resources

-Having the right resources and access to information supports caregivers and care receivers to increase confidence, to become better advocates, and to receive better than average care.
+Having the right resources and access to information supports caregivers and care receivers to increase confidence, become better advocates, and receive better than average care.
 What we don’t know, or the questions we don’t ask is often the difference between a positive outcome or a frustrating outcome.
-As a caregiver or care receiver, we cannot rely on others to solve problems—decision making is our responsibility.
-The most important consideration is that we are the expert about ourselves, family members and others for whom we care.
-While others can provide recommendations and information, the next step is evaluation of the information and decision making based on factual information gathering.
+As a caregiver or care receivers, we cannot rely on others to solve problems—decision-making is our responsibility.
+The most important consideration is that we are experts about ourselves, family members, and others for whom we care.
+While others can provide recommendations and information, the next step is evaluation of the information and decision-making based on factual information gathering.

 © 2018 Pamela D. Wilson, All Rights Reserved.